 - hind (xarray object) The initialized ensemble. - verif (xarray object) Verification data. - metric (str) Metric name to apply at each lag for the persistence computation.
-Default: 'pearson r' - max_dof (bool) If True, maximize the degrees of freedom by slicing hind and verif to a common time frame at each lead.

-If False (default), then slice to a common time frame prior to computing metric.
-This philosophy follows the thought that each lead should be based on the same set of initializations.

-• metric_kwargs () - additional keywords to be passed to metric (see the arguments required for a given metric in Metrics).
+Default: 'pearson_r' - alignment (str) which inits or verification times should be aligned? maximize/None: maximize the degrees of freedom by slicing hind and verif to a common time frame at each lead. - same_inits: slice to a common init frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of initializations. - same_verif: slice to a common/consistent verification time frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of verification dates. - add_attrs (bool) write climpred compute_persistence args to attrs. default: True - metric_kwargs () additional keywords to be passed to metric (see the arguments required for a given metric in Metrics).

-Returns Results of persistence forecast with the input metric applied.
+Results of persistence forecast with the input metric applied.